 The monitoring and evaluation at this level will establish whether the capacity building intervention has resulted into a positive trend in the overall performance of the institution.
 The gaps and lessons identified at this level should form the basis for formulation of next capacity building plan.
-The detailed monitoring and evaluation system.
+The detailed monitoring and evaluation system is in Annex A